36 Water vapor and condensates

 \[ \begin{align} \rho_v\left(t + \Delta t\right)R_vT\left(t + \Delta t\right) &= p_S\left[T\left(t + \Delta t\right)\right]\nonumber\\ \Leftrightarrow\left(\rho_v + \Delta\rho_v\right)R_vT\left(t + \Delta t\right) &= p_S\left[T\left(t + \Delta t\right)\right], \end{align} \]

-Here quantities without explicitly stated time dependence denote quantities at time $t$, i.e. $\rho_v\coloneqq\rho_v\left(t\right).$ From this it follows that $\rho_t$ is the total density
+Here, quantities without explicitly stated time dependence denote quantities at time $t$, i.e. $\rho_v\coloneqq\rho_v\left(t\right).$ From this it further follows, with $\rho_t$ as the total density,

 \[ \begin{align} \left(\rho_v + \Delta\rho_v\right)R_v\left(T - \Delta\rho_v\frac{L_v}{\rho_tc_p}\right) &= p_S\left(T - \Delta\rho_v\frac{L_v}{\rho_tc_p}\right). \end{align} \]

-If you multiply out the left side and do a first order Taylor expansion on the right side, you get
+If one multiplies out the left-hand side and performs a first-order Taylor expansion on the right-hand side, one obtains

 \[ \begin{align} p_v + \Delta\rho_vR_vT - R_v\Delta\rho_v\rho_v\frac{L_v}{\rho_tc_p} - \left(\Delta\rho_v\right)^2R_v\frac{L_v}{\rho_tc_p} &= p_S - p_S'\Delta\rho_v\frac{L_v}{\rho_tc_p}\nonumber\\ \Leftrightarrow -\left(\Delta\rho_v\right)^2R_v\frac{L_v}{\rho_tc_p} + \Delta\rho_v\left(R_vT - R_v\rho_v\frac{L_v}{\rho_tc_p} + p_S'\frac{L_v}{\rho_tc_p}\right) + p_v - p_S &= 0\nonumber\\ \Leftrightarrow a\left(\Delta\rho_v\right)^2 + b\Delta\rho_v + c &= 0\nonumber\\ \Leftrightarrow \left(\Delta\rho_v\right)^2 + p\Delta\rho_v + q &= 0 \end{align} \]